 I wish I'd gotten shots with some of the backing fabric (a single piece of navy with small blue and white dots) and a close up of my successful binding, but my daughter, who had refused to wear socks with her sneakers, had an epic meltdown over a sore toe and was starting to draw the attention of onlookers, necessitating that we cut the shoot short to return home for an Elmo Bandaid.
 Apparently I need a taller, more sure-footed, and less willfully independent and tantrum-prone assistant ; )

-If you like this quilt design, check out my free Starshine Baby Quilt Pattern!
+If you like this quilt design, you can find the Starshine Baby Quilt pattern here!